NCCGA Rules & Eligibilty

 • If a player becomes aware of a penalty after the fact that would result in disqualification, that player receives double par on the hole in question.
 Double par will not be awarded to a player who intentionally breaks a rule or acts in a manor against the integrity of the game

-• Players who stop play without a suspension issued by the student ambassador or course will be given double par for missed holes
+• Players who stop play without an official suspension will be given double par for missed holes

 • Practice on or near the hole last played is prohibited in NCCGA tournaments

-• The Tournament Committee is composed of the NCCGA Team, the student advisory group, the Regional Ambassador, and the course professional.
+• The Tournament Committee is composed of the NCCGA Team, the host club team, and the course professional.
 The Tournament Committee is to be consulted for help with any rulings.
 Rulings are made at their discretion in the best interest of the tournament competitors and tournament experience

 • Rule 10.2 is modified in this way: when players from the same team are playing together in the same group, those players may give advice to and ask for advice from each other during the round.
 (See Model Local Rule H-5)